Dinika/cernDashboard/README.md

 7. This is more of a reminder to myself.
 I have to add comments in my code.

+8. Resolve the JavaScript errors that appear on the console.

+9. Change the favicon.

+10. Change the Search div into a textBox and the 'Zoom into Faulty VM' div into a button.

+11. Add functionality to the search button.
 I won't be surprised if somebody finds bugs that are not listed above.
 These are just the ones that I can think of right now.